 The civilization of Ancient Egypt is entering one of the most glorious periods of its historyclick to view Egypt 1500BC

 Bronze Age farming cultures now cover most of Europe, and in the south-east, the first European civilizations now flourish in Crete and Greececlick to view Europe 1500BC

 While the civilization of Ancient Egypt reaches new heights, farming based on new tropical plants is being pioneered south of the Sahara.click to view Africa 1500BC

-The history of ancient India is experiencing a dark age after the fall of the great Indus Valley civilizationclick to view India and South Asia 1500BC
+The great Indus Valley civilization of ancient India has vanished and a new people, the Aryans, are moving into the subcontinentclick to view India and South Asia 1500BC

 Over the past 500 years, great changes have wracked the Middle East.
 The old powers of the ancient Middle East - Egypt, the Hittites, Assyria and Babylon - have all been devastated by invaders from outside their borders.
 The eclipse of these states has allowed new peoples, particularly the Phoenicians and Israelites, to come to the fore.
 Their achievements will have an enduring impact on world history.

 Several major advances in civilization have taken place in region in recent centuries.
 Firstly, iron has come into widespread use, probably starting somewhere in Asia Minor.
 Secondly, the alphabet has been developed, again probably in Asia Minor but soon to be spread by Phoenician merchants around the Mediterranean and Middle East.
 A third occurrence of world significance is the appearance of the monotheism, carried into history by the Israelite tribes.
 Finally, the camel has been domesticated recently.
 This tough animal is helping new trade routes across the Arabian desert to come into use.

 Read more about these world-shaping events in Middle Eastern history

 Iran is home to farmers and nomadsclick to view Iran 1000BC